Every doctor in America. Nearly $1 trillion in health spending.

-We’ve stitched together billions of health care interactions so you can make informed, confident decisions.
+We’ve stitched together billions of healthcare interactions so you can make informed, confident decisions.
 Our data is patient de-identified and secure, and it’s refreshed every 48 hours.

 The number of Americans whose experiences are represented by our data.